 In 2009, Smith was named Deputy Chief of Staff, Navy Medicine National Capital Area, where he was instrumental in the successful execution of the historic Base Realignment and Closure integration between Walter Reed Army Medical Center and NNMC.

 In 2012, he became the Assistant Deputy Chief for Strategy and Innovation (M5) at the Bureau of Medicine and Surgery, and played a critical role in the integration of fleet processes in Naval Expeditionary Health Support Services as well as supporting Navy Medicine’s strategic approach during the stand-up of the new Defense Health Agency.
-In June 2014, he assumed the duties as Deputy Commander, Naval Medical Center Portsmouth.
+In June 2014, he assumed the duties as Executive Officer, Naval Medical Center Portsmouth.

 Smith’s awards include the Meritorious Service Medal (three awards) and the Navy Commendation Medal.